UFO Club

 The UFO Club (/juːfoʊ/ YEW-foh) was a short-lived British counter-culture nightclub in London in the 1960s.
 The club was established by Joe Boyd and John "Hoppy" Hopkins.
-It featured light shows, poetry readings, well-known rock acts such as Jimi Hendrix, avant-garde art by Yoko Ono, as well as local house bands such as Pink Floyd and Soft Machine.
-The club operated for the nine months from December 1966 to August 1967, and an additional seven months at 31 Tottenham Court Road in Fitzrovia, followed by a further two months at the Roundhouse in Chalk Farm.
+It featured light shows, poetry readings, well-known rock acts such as Jimi Hendrix, avant-garde art by Yoko Ono, as well as local house bands, such as Pink Floyd and Soft Machine.
+The club operated for seven months from 23 December 1966 to 28 July 1967 at 31 Tottenham Court Road in Fitzrovia, followed by a further two months at the Roundhouse in Chalk Farm with the final show taking place on 29 September.

 History

 The UFO Club was founded by John Hopkins known as "Hoppy" and Joe Boyd in the Blarney Club, an Irish dancehall in the basement of 31 Tottenham Court Road, under the Gala Berkeley Cinema which was opened on Friday 23 December 1966.
 Initially the club was advertised as "UFO Presents Nite Tripper", because Boyd and Hopkins could not decide on "UFO" or "Nite Tripper" as a name.
 Eventually they settled on "UFO".

 Soft Machine and Pink Floyd performed on the opening night and the next Friday, and were re-engaged as the club continued into 1967, after initial success.
-The first events combined live music with light shows, avant garde films and slide shows, and dance troupes.
+The first events combined live music with light shows, avant-garde films and slide shows, and dance troupes.

 Pink Floyd's tenure at UFO was short, because as their fame grew, they were able to play bigger venues for higher fees.
 Boyd protested that their increasing fame was largely due to the success of UFO, but the band's management wanted to move on and an agreement was made for just three more Floyd performances at UFO, at an increased fee.

 Hopkins and Boyd had to cast around for a new "house band" for UFO.
 They settled on Soft Machine but also started booking other acts who were attracted by the club's reputation.
 Amongst them were The Incredible String Band, Arthur Brown, Tomorrow, and Procol Harum, the latter of which played there when "A Whiter Shade of Pale" was No 1 in the charts.

-An advertisement featuring the Flammarion engraving in the Feb 13–26 issue of The International Times for "UfOria!
+An advertisement featuring the Flammarion engraving in the 13–26 Feb issue of The International Times for "UfOria!
 Festival of Love 10.30 till dawn" [sic] announced "feb.10 – the bonzo dog doodah band • flix–dali–bunuel • ginger johnson african drums" as well as "feb 17 – Soft Machine • mark boyle projections • movies • food • erogenius 3 + 4".